Scieneaux4/sentinel-threat-detection-lab/README.md

 ### 3. Successful Bruteforce Login Events (Event ID 4624)
 ![Successful Brute Force](screenshots/successbrute.png)

-Here, I expanded the analysis by including successful login events (Event ID 4624) alongside failed attempts.
-This allowed me to identify a key pattern where a single IP address generated multiple failed login attempts and then eventually succeeded.
-This sequence is a strong indicator of a successful brute force attack, where the attacker is able to guess the correct credentials after repeated attempts.
-Correlating failed and successful logins provides stronger evidence of compromise than failed attempts alone.
+This query looks for suspicious login activity by analyzing Windows Security Events.
+It tracks failed (Event ID 4625) and successful (Event ID 4624) login attempts from the same IP address and highlights cases where multiple failures are followed by a successful login.
+This type of pattern may indicate brute force attempts or credential compromise and is something SOC analysts commonly monitor as a potential sign of unauthorized access.

 ---